-In most smaller companies, it’s the IT manager who is responsible for keeping company smartphones secured.
-While some security risks can be mitigated by endpoint protection, informing your employees about proper smartphone cyber hygiene is equally important.
+In most smaller companies, it’s the IT manager who holds watch over company smartphones.
+If that's the case for your business, keep in mind that smartphones have security risks too.
+Some of them can be defused via endpoint protection; however, informing employees about proper smartphone cyber hygiene is equally important.

-Many businesses provide employees with company phones if they're necessary for daily work.
-It's wise to implement mobile device management (MDM) solutions on these devices so you can manage them in a centralized manner.
-With the help of MDM solutions, it's possible to regulate downloads from unknown sources, prevent the use of nonsecure apps and ensure that devices are kept are up-to-date.
-All of these help your company to control access to your data.
+Many businesses provide employees with company phones if they are necessary for daily work.
+It's recommended to implement mobile device management (MDM) solutions on these devices so you can manage them in a centralised manner.
+With the help of MDM solutions, it's possible to regulate downloads from unknown sources, prevent the use of non-secure apps and ensure that devices are up to date.
+All of this helps your company to keep control over your own data.

-1. A strong password is your first line of defense
+1. A strong password is your first line of defence

 With mobile devices, this is doubly true since they are considerably more likely to get lost or stolen than your computer.
-And it’s not just about locking your screen but also about using passwords for apps and websites you visit via your phone.
-Avoid using simple combinations like 1234 and don’t recycle passwords or passcodes for multiple accounts.
+And it’s not just about locking your screen, but also about using passwords for apps and websites you visit on your phone.
+Avoid using simple combinations like 1234, and don’t recycle passwords or passcodes for multiple accounts.
 The least you can do is maintain unique passwords, one set for personal affairs and another for work purposes.
 Using a password manager and 2FA is also advised.